Ashok0/EnderalVREssentials-Nightly/README.md

 * Crouching in real life will cause a minor "hitch" in your video as you approach the ground.
 This is due to the "Automatic Sneaking" feature which is enabled by default.
 If you dislike this effect and don't care about physical sneaking, you can turn this feature off from the in-game settings.
 * The loading screen artwork is out of frame.
 * &#x1F53A; If using ENB Particle Patch, Static Mesh Improvement Mod (SMIM), Blended Roads, Water for ENB, Embers XD / Embers HD, Glorious Doors of Skyrim, Yee - A New Snowflake Mod, or Kanjs - Chaurus Eggs and Staff you must make sure you are NOT using any plugins for these mods.
 Only meshes and textures may be used.
 Delete ALL .esp files associated with these plugins before launching the game. &#x1F53A;
+* Dragonborn Speaks Naturally does not work when using OpenComposite.
 * &#x1F53A; Note that with the exception of texture/mesh mods, mods cannot be safely removed mid-savegame. &#x1F53A;

 ## Noteworthy mods